-Kin Dee, Houston’s Newest Thai Restaurant
+Kin Dee: Detailed Review of Houston’s Thai Restaurant

 “Kin Dee” – which means “eat well” in Thai as well as being apart of a traditional Thai blessing, is the perfect name for the newest Thai restaurant in Houston Heights.
 Kin Dee opened in May under longtime friends Lukkaew Srasrisuwan and Miranda Loetkhamfu, both raised in Thailand, though their paths crossed in Houston in 2014.
 Their 30-dish menu reflects four distinct regions of Thailand through its authenticity, unique flavors, and overall vision.
 We were lucky enough to try out a few of Kin Dee’s signature dishes, and boy is there a lot to talk about.

 I’ll start off by making it known: I love Thai food.
 I have always loved Thai food.
 I think Houston has amazing Thai food.
 And I think Kin Dee might be my new favorite spot for Thai food in Houston.
 When you walk into Kin Dee, you’re greeted with a lovely ceiling to floor elephant mural, luxurious red booths, and pleasant gold light fixtures.
 It’s all very cute and really sets the mood for what you’re about to eat and how exactly Kin Dee’s food is going to make you feel.
 I’ll give you a hint: it’s going to make you feel fantastic.

 The appetizers offered at Kin Dee range from a few choices of salads, meat skewers, and wrapped food, such as the Money Bags – deep-fried minced chicken and shrimp wrapped in golden “money bags” meant to pass on good fortune or gold.
 A personal favorite from the appetizer menu is the Thai Flower Dumpling.